Mentrillum/Slender-Fortress-Modified-Versions/README.md

 - x3m77rus for making russian translations, and updating some part of the code to support more translation text.

-# Slender Fortress New Versions
+# Slender Fortress Modified Versions

 Since Kit is busy with his real life, Kenzzer is no longer working on SF2, I used the new versions to create the new modified versions to allow much more diversity to SF2.